BrunoDelfim/code-solver/README.md

 2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. If there is a related issue, please reference it (Closes#)
-5. Open a Pull Request
+6. Open a Pull Request
+**(Note: it is mandatory that there is an issue before opening the PR, otherwise they will not be accepted.)**

 ## 📝 License